GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

+Absolutely!
+Here's your polished artifact page with consistent formatting and clean Markdown ready to use:

+---

 # 🧩 Software Design & Engineering Artifact

 ## 📌 Artifact Description

 For my CS 499 Capstone, I chose to enhance my Animal Shelter Dashboard project originally created in February 2025 for CS 340: Client-Server Development.
 This web application was built in a Jupyter Notebook using Python, Dash, and MongoDB.
 It pulled data from a CSV file into a NoSQL database and displayed animal outcome data through an interactive dashboard.
 Features included a searchable table, visual charts, and filters for outcome type, breed, color, and shelter type.
 The project implemented CRUD operations to query the database for various types of analysis.

 ## 📎 Justification for Inclusion

 I selected this artifact because it integrates everything I have learned about software engineering — from backend data handling to frontend dashboard design — all connected via Python.
 The project demonstrates my ability to:

 * Structure and organize code for maintainability
 * Secure sensitive data
 * Build a responsive and intuitive user interface

 The original version functioned correctly, but lacked modular design, security practices, and clean separation of concerns, making it a strong candidate for enhancement.

 ## 🔧 Enhancement Overview